Whiz Comics: Publication history

 The cover art for the first issue showed Captain Marvel throwing a vehicle at a wall, and was inspired by the cover of Action Comics #1, which shows Superman lifting a car.
 The first issue was written by Bill Parker, who also wrote several other issues before Whiz became popular and other writers were hired.

 Throughout its run, Captain Marvel continued to be the star attraction of Whiz Comics, with his sales surpassing that of DC stalwarts like Batman (Detective Comics and Batman) and Superman (Action Comics and Superman).
-With half a dozen spin-offs, the honor of being the first superhero to appear on film in addition to Captain Marvel and Whiz Comics were outselling Superman by a huge margin it was clear Fawcett had the edge.
-DC was not pleased at having these sales losses and loss of the title of first superhero motion picture.
-Thus in 1941 DC sued Fawcett Publications over the allegations that Captain Marvel was a rip-off of Superman and a copyright violation.
-The lawsuit lasted 12 years and finally got settled with DC Comics winning and Fawcett having to pay $400,000 in repercussions and immediately cease Whiz Comics to stop publishing anything about Captain Marvel.
-With this ended the 13-year run of Whiz Comics.
-The name 'Captain Marvel' was shortly trademarked by then up and coming company Marvel Comics and in 1972 DC bought all the creative rights of Fawcett publication's superheroes.
-Fawcett's and DC's Captain Marvel has since been renamed SHAZAM to avoid trademark infringement.
-Some Whiz Comics issues are now in the public domain and can be freely accessed through the internet.
+With half a dozen spin-offs and the honor of being the first superhero to appear on film, Captain Marvel and Whiz Comics were outselling Superman by a huge margin.
+In 1941, DC sued Fawcett Publications, alleging that Captain Marvel was so similar to Superman as to violate DC's intellectual property rights.
+The lawsuit took 12 years to resolve, with Fawcett having to pay $400,000 in damages and cease publication of all Captain Marvel-related material.
+This ended the 13-year run of Whiz Comics.

+The name 'Captain Marvel' was shortly trademarked by then up and coming company Marvel Comics, and in 1972 DC bought all the creative rights of Fawcett publication's superheroes.
+Fawcett's and DC's Captain Marvel has since been renamed "Shazam" to avoid trademark infringement.

+Copyright was not renewed on many Whiz Comics issues as was required at the time, causing them to fall into the public domain and can now be freely accessed through the internet.